Much has been said about negotiation tactics when trying to buy something, but what about when you’re the seller?

-In the 1970s, researchers studied the effect of seller ability to deviate from list price.
+In the 1970s, researchers studied the effect of a seller’s ability to deviate from the list price.
 They suspected sellers with higher pricing authority would close better deals.
 Because their commissions were based on margin, it was in the seller’s best interest to close the best deal possible with each buyer.

 However, the sellers with the highest pricing authority had the lowest sales and profit performance.
-In fact, “high authority” sellers had 11% lower average margins and 13% fewer sales per seller compared with sellers who had low authority to negotiate on price.
+In fact, “high authority” sellers had 11% lower average margins and 13% fewer sales per seller than sellers who had low authority to negotiate on price.

 The study identified two probable culprits: buyer tactics and seller behavior.

 The bottom line?
-Sellers cave too often.
-They cave when the price differential is close, but make no mistake, caving happens all the time.
-This leads to:
+Sellers cave too often, especially when the price differential is close.
+And this often leads to:

 These factors leave sellers continuously chasing quarterly hurdles and annual quotas.
 And buyers know this and sometimes take advantage of it.

 Then, it becomes emotional.
-Sellers have a sense of urgency and anxiety -- which can make it difficult to think straight.
+Sellers have a sense of urgency and anxiety, making it difficult to think straight.

-When sellers are anxious, it affects how they approach sales negotiations, and that changes how buyers interact with sellers.
+When you, the seller, becomes anxious, it affects how you approach sales negotiations, changing how buyers interact with you.

-Let’s say you’ve been speaking with a prospect for a few months about your CRM technology.
+Let’s say you’ve been speaking with a prospect for a few months about your CRM technology, which might take longer than usual since Covid-19 started.
 You’ve had several conversations about their frustrations with their current provider.